Death benefits - our top five frequently asked questions

-Who pays the lifetime allowance charge when an individual dies?
+Who pays the income tax charge when an individual dies?

 On death before age 75 what tax is due if more than two years passes between the provider being aware of the death and the benefits being paid out?

-Ordinarily death benefits would be income tax free on death before age 75.
+Death benefits would normally be income tax free on death before age 75, if the deceased’s pension savings were less than their remaining lifetime allowance .
 If more than two years passes before they are paid out, then they become liable to income tax at the marginal rate of the beneficiary.
-If some or all of the death benefit is subject to the lifetime allowance tax charge but two years passes before the benefit is paid out, income tax will apply instead of the lifetime allowance tax charge.

 Why is it important to nominate beneficiaries for drawdown?

 The scheme administrator can only nominate a beneficiary to receive flexi-access drawdown where there’s no surviving dependant or nominated beneficiary.
 If there’s a surviving dependant or nominated beneficiary, the scheme administrator wouldn't be able to pay flexi-access drawdown to anyone else; only lump sums could be paid.